 When we were kids, there was this cassette tape floating around our house.
 It was a standard blank cassette tape from Radio Shack.
 Written on the label were the simple words “Soap Opera.”
 It wasn’t just a soap opera though; it was the Polish Soap Opera.
 The Polish Soap Opera was a tape my mom, dad, and uncle made when they were in their early 20s, sometime before my parents got married (that’s right, they knew how weird each other were and still got married).
 It was the story of Stash and Stella who were Polish mushroom pickers.
 Yes, you read that right.
 The story was a total of 5 minutes and half of it was fake commercials.
 It was ridiculous and made no sense to me, but it was pure gold!

 We love receiving cards in the mail at Christmas time.
-Seeing pictures of everyone’s families, the well-wishing notes, and the words of encouragement for the New Year to come.
+Seeing pictures of everyone’s families, the well-wishing notes and the words of encouragement for the New Year to come.
 We like it all.
 We also like creating our own family card each year too.
 That’s one tradition we kind of fell in to, but cherish.
 There have been plenty of years when we were too busy traveling, moving, or just down right tired, but we always came through with something.

 Aya loves the written word.
 I think it’s one of her love languages.
 Cards are important to her.
 They always have been.
 She has every card or letter she has received since she was in elementary school.
 I’m not joking.
 Moving back and forth between US and Japan, that’s how she stayed in touch with her friends.
 So for as long as I’ve known her, Christmas cards have always been a big deal for her.

 When I was a kid, my dad was into photography.
-He had a fairly fancy camera, and he even had a dark room where he developed his own photos.
+He had a fancy camera, and he even had a dark room where he developed his own photos.
 There were a few years when he had a big idea for our family Christmas card.
 This was in the days long before Photoshop and Shutterfly.
-So all of the editing he did was in the dark room or was just set-up with the camera.
+So all of the editing he did was in the dark room or just with the set-up of the camera.
 I remember thinking these cards were the coolest thing!
 When Aya and I had kids, those ideas of doing something different were transferred to me.
 Continue reading “THE ART OF THE CARD”